Financial Aid & Scholarships

 Examples include retired teacher associations and private educational foundations.
 These organizations will often put out a call for additional applications for their scholarships.

-Facebook: In order to provide students with the most up-to-date notification of available scholarship opportunities, the Office of Student Services updates the College of Education's Facebook page to relay this information.
+Facebook: In order to provide students with the most up-to-date notification of available scholarship opportunities, the Office for Student Success updates the College of Education's Facebook page to relay this information.
 Please "Like" the SDSU College of Education on Facebook to receive information regarding scholarship and aid opportunities throughout the year.